-The TA must record the student's response(s) for all constructed or open-ended responses either on the paper version of the Test or directly into the MSAA Online Assessment System.
+The TA must record the student's response(s) for all constructed or open-ended responses either on the paper version of the test or directly into the MSAA Online Assessment System.

-- The TA must allow the student to access words, symbols, pictures, and phrases within the communication mode/system in the same manner and process as during instruction. - The word banks, books, and phrase boards that the student already uses during daily instruction should be used for administration of the Test.
-It is recommended that the vocabulary lists in Appendix D: English Language Arts, Mathematics, and Science Vocabulary Lists, and any appropriate graphics from answer options, be added to the student's word banks, books, and phrase boards to be used during testing so that the student is familiar with the words that will appear on the Test.
-The TA must delete all Test-related graphics from all devices after testing. - Refer to Figures 6-8 (page 35) for examples of how to organize a variety of subject-specific word and phrase boards.
-If a student already has word boards or word books they use on a daily basis, there is no requirement that the TA reorganizes or rearranges them in a specific format.
+- The TA must allow the student to access words, symbols, pictures, and phrases within the communication mode/system in the same manner and process as during instruction. - The word banks, books, and phrase boards that the student already uses during daily instruction should be used for administration of the test.
+It is recommended that the vocabulary lists in Appendix D: ELA, Mathematics, and Science Vocabulary Lists, and any appropriate graphics from answer options, be added to the student's word banks, books, and phrase boards to be used during testing so that the student is familiar with the words that will appear on the test.
+The TA must delete all test-related graphics from all devices after testing. - Refer to Figures 6-8 (page 35) for examples of how to organize a variety of subject-specific word and phrase boards.
+If a student already has word boards or word books that they use on a daily basis, the TA is not required to reorganize or rearrange them in a specific format.